kencoken/axes-lite/README.md

  - `cpuvisor-srv` available at: https://github.com/kencoken/cpuvisor-srv
  - `limas` available at: https://bitbucket.org/alyr/limas
  - `axes-home` available at: https://bitbucket.org/kevinmcguinness/axes-home

+Following this, `components.json` must be updated with the path of each of the components on the system.

-For convenience, a script is provided to obtain a copy of each of these components and place them within the AXES-LITE directory:
+For convenience, a script is provided to undertake these two steps, downloading a copy of each component and placing them within the AXES-LITE directory, and then updating `components.json`:

-    $ ./get_components.sh
+    $ python get_components.py

-Once a copy has been obtained of each of the components, the instructions contained in their respective `README` files should be used to install them and their dependencies.
+Once a copy has been obtained of each of the components, whether using the script or manually, the instructions in their respective `README` files should be followed to complete their individual installation along with their dependencies.

 ### Linking the components together

-    $ ./setup_env.sh
+Now that the individual system components have been downloaded and their paths specified in

-    $ python link.py
+    $ python link_components.py
-    $ python index.py
+    $ python index_data.py

 Usage
 -----